ArtursBuls/ArtursBuls/README.md

 ### Hi there 👋

-🔭 I'm currently working on a project called Create a Joke, which uses Angular.
+🔭 I'm currently working on a project called Blog which uses Node.js.

-🌱 I’m currently learning Vue.js.
+🌱 I’m currently learning Node.js.

 📫 How to reach me: https://www.linkedin.com/in/artursbuls/